gammasynth/omni/README.md

 - A simple, skinnable, command terminal UI.

 - Console output history can be hidden/toggled.

 - Window can be resized and UI elements minimized, allowing for a simple single line-entry terminal.

+- Current directory, theme, color, UI element size, and UI element visibilities are saved to disk and persistent between runtime sessions.

 - User-added command execution via high-level programming.